SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.token.md

 The `alaio.token` sample system contract defines the structures and actions that allow users to create, issue, and manage tokens for ALAIO based blockchains.
 It demonstrates one way to implement a smart contract which allows for creation and management of tokens.
 It is possible for one to create a similar contract which suits different needs.
 However, it is recommended that if one only needs a token with the below listed actions, that one uses the `alaio.token` contract instead of developing their own.

-The `alaio.token` contract class also implements two useful public static methods: `get_supply` and `get_balance`.
-The first allows one to check the total supply of a specified token, created by an account and the second allows one to check the balance of a token for a specified account (the token creator account has to be specified as well).
+The `alaio.token` contract class also creates two useful public static methods: `get_supply` and `get_balance`.
+The first permits one to check the total supply of a specified token, created by an account and the second greants one to check the balance of a token for a defined account (the token creator account has to be defined as well).

 The `alaio.token` contract manages the set of tokens, accounts and their corresponding balances, by using two internal multi-index structures: the `accounts` and `stats`.
 The `accounts` multi-index table holds, for each row, instances of account object and the account object holds information about the balance of one token.
 The accounts table is scoped to an alaio account, and it keeps the rows indexed based on the token's symbol.
 This means that when one queries the accounts multi-index table for an account name the result is all the tokens that account holds at the moment.